jmsckv/EncDecMeta/readme.md

 This repo allows to easily specify and search encoder-decoder architectures and associated hyperparameters.
 It is based on PyTorch and Ray Tune, an the asysnchronous successive halving algorithm (ASHA) as a search strategy.

+The idea is to stack blocks: downsampling, bottleneck, and upsampling blocks.
+Each block consists of several convolutional layers.
+The framework allows to stack an arbitrary amount of blocks, and an arbitrary number of convolutional layers within a block.
+The only requirement is to have an equal number uf downsampling and upsampling blocks, at least one bottleneck block, and at least one layer within bottleneck blocks.
+Please also see the below section "Building Blocks".

 **The current key use case is automating building robust, searched baselines for semantic segmentation tasks.**
-Current key restrictions are no data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.
+Current restrictions are no data augmentation mechanisms and no ResNet-like or DenseNet-like connections between convolutional layers.

 ## Quickstart